arunkrishnan-dt/dynatrace_snmp_2.0/2_Prepare_extension_file.md

 ## Example extension

-Here is a full example of an extension for Cisco Network Switch.
+Here is a full example of an extension to monitor Cisco Network Switches.

 > Please note that this extension has not been tested for all Cisco switches.
 The OIDs may vary between models.

 ```